-9. Professional Relationship with Colleagues
+10. Professional Relationship with Colleagues

-- 9.1 Staff members must help create a positive working environment and behave in a manner which ensures and promotes acceptable behaviour.
-Examples of acceptable behaviour and unacceptable behaviour can be found in Appendix 2. - 9.2 Staff members must strive toward and promote harmonious and professional relationships with all colleagues.
-It is understood that, at times, differences of opinions can occur and at such times it is expected that in the first instance staff members will attempt to resolve matters informally unless they feel unable to do so in which case they should refer the matter to their line manager.
+- 10.1 Colleagues must help create a positive working environment and behave in a manner which ensures and promotes acceptable behaviour.
+Examples of acceptable behaviour and unacceptable behaviour can be found in Appendix 2. - 10.2 Colleagues must strive toward and promote harmonious and professional relationships with all colleagues.
+It is understood that, at times, differences of opinions can occur and at such times it is expected that in the first instance Colleagues will attempt to resolve matters informally unless they feel unable to do so in which case they should refer the matter to their line manager.

-10. Honesty and Integrity
+11 Honesty and Integrity

-- 10.1 Staff members maintain high standards of honesty and integrity in their work.
-This includes the handling and claiming of money and the use of school and Trust property and facilities. - 10.2 Staff members must comply with the Bribery Act 2010.
-A person may be guilty of an offence of bribery under this act if they offer, promise, or give financial advantage or other advantage to someone; or if they request, agree, or accept, or receive a bribe from another person.
-If you believe that a person has failed to comply with the Bribery Act, you should refer your concerns to the attention of your Headteacher or HR or where the concerns relate to the Headteacher to the CEO or HR. - 10.3 Staff members must not accept gifts or hospitality from suppliers or associates of the school or Trust, with the exception of 'one off' token gifts from parents.
-Personal gifts from staff members to pupils/students are inappropriate and could be misinterpreted and may lead to disciplinary action.
-A record of gifts received will be kept. - 10.4 Staff members must declare to the Trust all financial and non-financial interests that could bring them into conflict with the school's or Trust's interests. - 10.5 All personal relationships with contractors or potential contracts should be declared. - 10.6 Staff members must not be involved in any recruitment process if they have a personal relationship with the applicant inside or outside of work. - 10.7 Staff members must not be involved in any decision relating to the discipline, promotion, pay or conditions of another employee, or prospective employee, who is a relative, friend or partner.
+11.1 Colleagues maintain high standards of honesty and integrity in their work.
+This includes the handling and claiming of money and the use of school and Trust property and facilities.

+- 11.2 Colleagues must comply with the Bribery Act 2010.
+A person may be guilty of an offence of bribery under this act if they offer, promise, or give financial advantage or other advantage to someone; or if they request, agree, accept, or receive a bribe from another person.
+If you believe that a person has failed to comply with the Bribery Act, you should refer your concerns to the attention of your Headteacher or People & Culture or where the concerns relate to the Headteacher, to the CEO or People & Culture. - 11.3 Colleagues must not accept gifts or hospitality from suppliers or associates of the school or Trust, with the exception of 'one off' token gifts from parents.
+Personal gifts from Colleagues to pupils/students are inappropriate and could be misinterpreted and may lead to disciplinary action.
+A record of gifts received will be kept in accordance with the EMAT Gifts Policy - 11.4 Colleagues must declare to the Trust all financial and non-financial interests that could bring them into conflict with the school's or Trust's interests. - 11.5 All personal relationships with contractors or potential contracts should be declared. - 11.6 Colleagues must not be involved in any recruitment process if they have a personal relationship with the applicant inside or outside of work. - 11.7 Colleagues must not be involved in any decision relating to the discipline, promotion, pay or conditions of another employee, or prospective employee, who is a relative, friend or partner.
 In this paragraph: 'Relative' means a spouse, partner, parent, parent-in-law, son, daughter, stepson, step-daughter, child of a partner, brother, sister, grandparent, grandchild, uncle, aunt, nephew, niece, or the spouse or partner of any of the preceding persons.
-'Partner' means a member of a couple who live together or who have a very close personal relationship. - 10.8 Without fear of recrimination, staff members must report any inappropriate or breach of procedures using the process laid out within the Trust's Whistleblowing policy.
+'Partner' means a member of a couple who live together or who have a very close personal relationship. - 11.8 Without fear of recrimination, Colleagues must report any inappropriate or breach of procedures using the process laid out within the Trust's Whistleblowing policy.

-11. Conduct outside of work
+12 Conduct outside of work